Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_1/README.md

 Once you've got those three installed, we're going to start by drawing a static image to the screen.
 Let's create and compile our first VMU Program!
 (main.asm)

 Create main.asm in your text editor of choice; you can use anything you'd like.
 I'll be using Visual Studio.
-You can do "touch main.asm" in Git Bash if your Text Editor doesn't allow you to make an .asm File.
-You'll need these lines of code for every VMU Application, so paste them in to begin:
+You can do `touch main.asm` in Git Bash if your Text Editor doesn't allow you to make an `.asm` File.
+Once our blank file is created, we'll need to paste in a few things before we start coding.
+Namely, we'll need to reference a Header File, include our External Libraries, and paste in the Start Macro.

+Header Files include things like the name of the VMU Game/Application, a small description, and the byte data for the Animated Icon, all of which is viewable in the Dreamcast BIOS's "File" Tab.
+We'll learn how these work later; for now, i've included a template [GameHeader.i](https://github.com/Candle-Electric/VMU_Development_Beginners-Tutorial/blob/main/Lesson_1/GameHeader.i) for the tutorial.
+We can "include" it with the `.include` command, like so:

+	.include "GameHeader.i"

+ We'll be coding in Assembly, so if you're unfamiliar with Machine Language, we'll learn a bit as we go.
+WaterBear's [Instructions Page](https://wtetzner.github.io/waterbear/instructions.html) is a super valuable resource.
+The general syntax in assembly will be `instruction argument1, argument2, argument3...`. `.include` starts with a dot/period, as we can see, since it is a [Directive.](https://wtetzner.github.io/waterbear/directives.html#include) We can use it to include our other External Libraries, such as LibPerspective, which we'll be using to draw to the screen, SFR.I, which is used for the VMU's **S**pecial **F**unction **R**egisters, and LibKCommon, which LibPerspective requires.
+All of the files referenced in the `.include` statments will need to be located in your directory at the listed address.
+Let's Create a "`lib`" Folder in our File Explorer, download the Files from [LibPerspective's HomePage](https://slum.online/dreamcast/) or [this lesson page](https://github.com/Candle-Electric/VMU_Development_Beginners-Tutorial/blob/main/Lesson_1/lib/), paste them into our Directory, and include them.

+ 	.include "./lib/libperspective.asm
+  	.include "./lib/libkcommon.asm"
+   	.include "./lib/sfr.i"

+Next, let's input the Start Macro.
+This comes in two parts, preparing the application and starting it off.
+We can section off the two halves using semicolons, which are the Comment Character in VMU Assembly.
+Let's start with the "Prepare Application" Chunk -- You'll need these lines of code for every VMU Application, so paste them in to begin:

   	;=======================;
 	;  Prepare Application	;